lareza-farhan-wanaghi/deploy-laravel-starter-and-nextjs-contentful/README.md

- # Deploying Laravel-Starter and Contentful-NextJS Apps to a VM
+ # Deploying Laravel-Starter & Contentful-NextJS Apps to a VM

  ## Objectives